-The pattern of temperature during the day which results from this can be seen in Figure 7, which shows the mean internal temperature across all homes for all days in the sample.
+The pattern of temperature during the day which results from this can be seen in Fig. 9, which shows the mean temperature (at the control unit) across all homes for all days in the sample.
 The mean temperature peaks in the evening, with a smaller, lower peak in the morning.
 This profile is very similar to the profile of the largest cluster found in Huebner et al.'s (2015) analysis of data from 275 living rooms in English homes.